 In order to maintain the safety and protection of your personal information we use a secure server.
 Your personal transaction details are not stored on our servers.

 We also ensure that sessions cookies stop running once you exit our website.

 We conduct data collation and analysis in compliance with the Data Protection Act (1998) and the Privacy & Communications Act (2003).

-We do not operate third party cookies, nor do we sell, trade or transfer personally identifiable collated to outside parties.
-However this excludes the third parties who assist us in operating our site by providing the securely hosted server.
+We do not operate third party cookies, nor do we sell, trade or transfer personally identifiable collated data to outside parties.
+However, this excludes the third parties who assist us in operating our site by providing the securely hosted server.